trimstray/htrace.sh/README.md

 - redirects analysis, eg. to eliminate redirect loops
 - checking properly web servers/reverse proxies configuration
-- checking headers for each query
+- checking response headers for each query

 ## How To Use